awsdocs/amazon-ec2-user-guide/doc_source/UsingAlarmActions.md

 Using Amazon CloudWatch alarm actions, you can create alarms that automatically stop, terminate, reboot, or recover your instances\.
 You can use the stop or terminate actions to help you save money when you no longer need an instance to be running\.
 You can use the reboot and recover actions to automatically reboot those instances or recover them onto new hardware if a system impairment occurs\.

 Every alarm action you create uses alarm action ARNs\.
 One set of ARNs is more secure because it requires you to have the EC2ActionsAccess IAM role in your account\.
 This IAM role enables you to perform stop, terminate, or reboot actions—previously you could not execute an action if you were using an IAM role\.
-Existing alarms that use the previous alarm action ARNs do not require this IAM role, however it is recommended that you change the ARN and add the role when you edit an existing alarm that uses these ARNs\.
+Existing alarms that use the previous alarm action ARNs do not require this IAM role; however, it is recommended that you change the ARN and add the role when you edit an existing alarm that uses these ARNs\.

 The `EC2ActionsAccess` role enables AWS to perform alarm actions on your behalf\.
 When you create an alarm action for the first time using the Amazon EC2 or Amazon CloudWatch consoles, AWS automatically creates this role for you\.